Unicon/grouper-mcp/README.md

 ## API Compatibility

 This server is designed to work with Grouper v4.0.000 web services API.
 It should be compatible with most recent versions of Grouper.

+## Feedback & Questions

+We welcome all kinds of feedback, including:

+- Feature requests and ideas
+- Bug reports
+- Use case questions
+- General feedback and suggestions
+- Contributions and improvements

+Please send your feedback to **[jbeard@unicon.net](mailto:jbeard@unicon.net)**